 A post about the difficulties of applied interdisciplinary social science and healthcare collaboration in clinical settings

 Healthcare organisations and healthcare professionals are under a constant imperative to innovate.
 Social scientists, in the era of impact, are being asked to play their part in this quest.
 Yet, whilst we are now routinely being asked to get involved in collaborative applied healthcare work, less attention is given to what makes such collaboration succeed.
 Through the example of creating a patient information comic that explains what it’s like to have an MRI scan, our research identifies the importance of shared values across a collaboration, that can enable working relationships to be developed and sustained, rather than the tantalising (but frequently empty) prospect of awards for innovation or REF Impact.
-It also captures the important regulatory/administrative barriers that can get in the way of such collaborations succeeding.
+It also captures the important regulatory/administrative barriers that can get in the way of such collaborations succeeding in clinical settings.

 Our project started with Claire the radiographer’s idea to make arts based activity sheets for young Magnetic Resonance Imagining (MRI) patients.
 She saw a need to help children get used to the MRI suite’s noises and warning signs and magnets, by focusing on the emotional and practical experience of having an MRI rather than information about ‘the science’.
 Much later, an epic email chain, multiple meetings, and seedcorn university departmental funding led to a comics-form booklet with photo-drawing artwork by comics creator Heather Wilson: the My MRI!
 Comic (https://appliedcomicsetc.com/portfolio/my-mri/).
-The next step was to find out what children receiving a MRI thought and we secured funding from the Trust’s charitable foundation to undertake a small, qualitative evaluation of the comic’s use in the MRI clinic, which is now underway.
+The next step was to find out what children receiving a MRI thought and we secured funding from the Trust’s charitable foundation to undertake a small, qualitative evaluation of the comic’s use in MRI clinical settings, which is now underway.

 The collaboration that made My MRI! happen was between Heather (as artist) and the Great North Children’s Hospital MRI team (as clinical specialists), supported by our scoping, planning, bid writing, project management and editing.
-It grew to become a collaboration across radiography, sociology, education, creative practice research, comics practice and hospital research management.
+It grew to become a collaboration across various clinical settings including, radiography, sociology, education, creative practice research, comics practice and hospital research management.
 To make sense of how this collaboration continues to unfurl, we will zoom in to the everyday intricacies of working together and zoom out to multiple disciplinary and organisational contexts.
 Young people, clinical staff, research management and administrative staff have all contributed in different ways to making this intersection of creative practice, clinical need and medical sociology expertise work.
 Our key message is that institutional processes may not be keeping up with what collaborative and interdisciplinary working practices require.
 This has far reaching implications and consequences for the future viability of collaborative working across patient and professional groups and applied clinical and humanities and social science boundaries.

 Involving young people in the creation of outputs for them is, rightly, becoming an expectation not an optional extra.
 In May 2016 we visited the Young Person’s Advisory Group North England (YPAGNE) (https://sites.google.com/nihr.ac.uk/ypagne) to ask their opinions on a range of existing patient information materials.
 They gave clear and helpful advice on what they did and did not like.
 When we returned in February 2019, current YPAGNE members welcomed an update on the project and appreciated how we had incorporated their advice.
 They liked how our comic used photos of the real MRI suite not a cute imagined version, and were positive about how hand drawn characters gave a range of fictionalised yet plausible experiences.
 And our comic’s light-touch quizzes were well-received: not talking down to teens who grow up fast, particularly when managing complex health needs, but offering reassurance that a potentially unsettling hospital setting had indeed been understood.